 License of oxygen supplier/distributor/wholesaler

 BOOKMARK THIS PAGE.
 It lists requirements and provides templates for several of these documents you would otherwise have to make on your own.
 Instead, just fill in your pharmacy’s info and print it off for the inspector.

 Unfortunately, their templates are kind of a pain because you can’t edit them to just change the address to your pharmacy.
-That’s why I created templates you can easily edit in the Free Products section.
+That’s why I created templates you can easily edit.
+They are available in the Store.
 They are also at the bottom of this post, including places to put your hours of operation and list of managers/owners.

 For #3, print it directly of their website.

 For #8, that means a label.
 Print a copy of your label (maybe with a Dummy patient, if you have one), and stick it in your files to prepare for the inspection.